franklyn8867/dreams-8867/README.md

-- 👋 Hi, I’m @dreams-8867
+- 👋 Hi, I’m @franklyn-8867
 - 👀 I’m interested in ...every possible things because im new
-- 🌱 I’m currently learning ...nothing
+- 🌱 I’m currently learning new things
-- 💞️ I’m looking to collaborate on ...IDK
+- 💞️
 - 📫 How to reach me ...DS669534@GMAIL.COM

 <!---
-dreams-8867/dreams-8867 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+franklyn-8867/dreams-8867 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->